wallabag/android-app/README.md

 The branch [legacy-older-android-5.0](https://github.com/wallabag/android-app/tree/legacy-older-android-5.0) has been started on 2019-03-06.
 It keeps a version of the application, which still supports Android versions below 5.0 Lollipop.

-The dependency (okhttp) we use in this app forced us to upgrade the API level of the app to Android 5.0 as a minimum.
+The dependency (okhttp 3.13.x++) we use in this app forced us to upgrade the API level of the app to Android 5.0 as a minimum.
 That is what can be found in the master branch.
 According to the [okhttp Readme](https://github.com/square/okhttp#requirements), the okhttp team "will backport critical fixes to the 3.12.x branch through December 31, 2020."

 ## License